Working Remotely in Portugal:

 Globally, Portugal ranks 24th for average broadband speeds.
 Median peaks are now over 100 Mbps download and around 50 Mbps upload.

 In Portugal, almost all accommodation for digital nomads have their own internet connection.
 The hosts even indicate the speed test of their internet connection in their listings.

 Portugal’s global ranking of mobile internet speeds is in a good place.
-The average for downloads from smartphones are at 35 Mbps with pings of just 31ms.
+The average for downloads from smartphones is at 35 Mbps with pings of just 31ms.
 In big cities like Lisbon and Porto, the coverage of mobile networks is very good.
 If you move to places like Douro Valley or the Serra da Estrela in the east, it will change to 3G or may even drop connection altogether.

 Mains connections in Portugal perform at 230V on 50Hz.
 Type C and Type F plugs being both round and two-pronged can work out for wall sockets.
 They are compatible with the rest of Europe.
 So, for example, if your adapter works in Germany, it will also work in Portugal as well.